Yes, America's Anchorman is away, and this is your undocumented anchor man sitting in.

 It's like the iPad age, man.

-That would be great if they were they're actually Etchasketch, here's the good news.
+That would be great if they were.

-Uh like everything else, they're built at a factory in China.
+Like everything else, they're built at a factory in China.

-But um but who knew it was that easy?
+But who knew it was that easy?

 You're trying to tell me that's coincidental.

-There's some insider dealing on this whole Etcher sketch thing.
+There's some insider dealing on this whole Etcher Sketch thing.

-You know, we've we've all heard of the thing that the uh the Republicans are in the pay of big oil and big pharmaceuticals and big this and uh and big that uh but I reckon it's the toy companies who are just running everything now.
+You know, we've all heard the thing that the Republicans are in the pay of big oil and big pharmaceuticals and big this and big that.

 Anyway, they're now all appearing with Etcher sketches.

-And uh Newt had an Etcher sketch.
+And Newt had an Etcher sketch.

-Guam no, we've had Guam.
+No, we've had Guam.

 Has Ron Ball been seen with an Etcher sketch?